 We offer deep thanks to the grantmakers for this project: the W.K.
-Kellogg Foundation, The Harnisch Foundation, The James Irvine Foundation, the David and Lucile Packard Foundation, and Evelyn and the Walter Haas, Jr. Fund.
+Kellogg Foundation, The Harnisch Foundation, The James Irvine Foundation, the David and Lucile Packard Foundation, and the Evelyn and Walter Haas, Jr. Fund.

 Contents

 COACHING IN CONTEXT